 “The tiny seed planted in Spain more than 50 years ago has become a great tree laden with fruits of the Spirit”

 I did not grow up in a home where God (or politics) was mentioned, although I did attend Sunday school for a very brief time.
-When I was 21 I travelled to Europe, and every time I entered a Catholic Church I felt comfortable and at home.
+When I was 21 I traveled to Europe, and every time I entered a Catholic Church I felt comfortable and at home.
 My first real experience in the Catholic Church was when Catherine & I were married in 1972.
-I had no plan on becoming Catholic, and resisted any invitation to go to church, until our first son was making his first communion.
+I had no plan on becoming Catholic and resisted any invitation to go to church until our first son was making his first communion.
 That’s when I started attending Sunday Mass.
 But ‘I still wasn’t going to become Catholic!’
-The Holy Spirit took over in 1999 and I was baptized, confirmed and received the Eucharist.
+The Holy Spirit took over in 1999 and I was baptized, confirmed, and received the Eucharist.

 I believe in the Cursillo method.
 I don’t know what my life would be like without Cursillo.
 We definitely are ‘companions on the journey’, helping each other to be the best version of ourselves.
 I want to share with others what Cursillo has given me, in authentic loving friendship with God and with others.
 God has given me a full life through my Cursillo journey.
 This is what I hope for others, and why I continue to serve in the Cursillo movement.

 I began living my Cursillo in May 1999.

 While praying in the chapel on my weekend, I heard the words “This is what the Kingdom of God is meant to be!”
 How beautiful and hope-filled were these words, as I reflected on the power of God’s grace, through the loving sacrifices of so many, for me.

 My intimate encounters with Jesus in Adoration of the Blessed Sacrament came during my weekend.
 I thank God for igniting my love for Him in this beautiful way.